Extremal entanglement witnesses: Faces of the set of separable states

-\begin{theorem} There is a one to one correspondence between exposed faces of $\Su$ and exposed faces of $\Sud$.
-The faces in each pair are dual (orthogonal) to each other. \end{theorem}
+We summarize Theorems~\ref{th:exposeddualsI} and~\ref{th:exposeddualsII} as follows. \begin{theorem} \textit{There is a one to one correspondence between exposed faces of $\mathcal{S}_1$ and exposed faces of $\mathcal{S}_1^{\circ}$.
+The faces in each pair are dual (orthogonal) to each other.} \end{theorem}

-Since the extremal points of $\Su$ are the pure product states, by Theorem~\ref{thm:extrpface} the extremal points of a face $\F\in\Su$ are the pure product states contained in $\F$.
+Since the extremal points of $\mathcal{S}_1$ are the pure product states, by Theorem~\ref{thm:extrpface} the extremal points of a face $\mathcal{F}\in\mathcal{S}_1$ are the pure product states contained in $\mathcal{F}$.
 It follows that the extremal points of the face $\mathcal{Y}^{\circ}$ are the common zeros of all the witnesses in $\mathcal{Y}$.
-We have actually proved the following result.

-\begin{theorem} A set of product vectors in $\H$ is the complete set of zeros of some witness if and only if they are the extremal points of an exposed face of $\Su$ when regarded as states in $\Su$. \end{theorem}
+We have actually proved the following result. \begin{theorem} \textit{A set of product vectors in $\mathcal{H}$ is the complete set of zeros of some witness if and only if they are the extremal points of an exposed face of $\mathcal{S}_1$ when regarded as states in $\mathcal{S}_1$.} \end{theorem}

-The remaining question, to which we do not know the answer, is whether $\Su$ has unexposed faces.
-We state the following theorem, which actually holds not only for $\Su$ but for any compact convex set.

-\begin{theorem} Every proper face of $\Su$ is contained in an exposed face of $\Su$. \end{theorem} \begin{proof} Given a face $\F$ of $\Su$, we have to prove that there exists a witness $\Omega$ such that $\F$ is contained in the dual face $\Omega^{\circ}$.
+The remaining question, to which we do not know the answer, is whether $\mathcal{S}_1$ has unexposed faces.
+We state the following theorem, which actually holds not only for $\mathcal{S}_1$ but for any compact convex set. \begin{theorem} \textit{Every proper face of $\mathcal{S}_1$ is contained in an exposed face of $\mathcal{S}_1$.} \end{theorem} \begin{proof} Given a face $\mathcal{F}$ of $\mathcal{S}_1$, we have to prove that there exists a witness $\Omega$ such that $\mathcal{F}$ is contained in the dual face $\Omega^{\circ}$.

-Choose $\rho\in\F$, in the interior of $\F$ if $\F$ contains more than one point.
-Choose also a separable state $\sigma\not\in\F$, and define $\tau=(1+t)\rho-t\sigma$.
-Since $\F$ is a face, and $\tau\in\Su$ for $-1\leq t\leq 0$, we know that $\tau\not\in\Su$ for every $t>0$, and the set
+Choose $\rho\in\mathcal{F}$, in the interior of $\mathcal{F}$ if $\mathcal{F}$ contains more than one point.
+Choose also a separable state $\sigma\notin\mathcal{F}$, and define $\tau=(1+t)\rho-t\sigma$.
+Since $\mathcal{F}$ is a face, and $\tau\in\mathcal{S}_1$ for $-1\leq t\leq 0$, we know that $\tau\not\in\mathcal{S}_1$ for every $t>0$, and the set

 is nonempty for every $t>0$.
 Every $\mathcal{Y}(t)$ is a compact set, and $\mathcal{Y}(t_1)\subset\mathcal{Y}(t_2)$ for $0<t_1<t_2$.
-Hence, the intersection of all sets $\mathcal{Y}(t)$ for $t>0$ is nonempty and contains at least one witness $\Omega$ such that $\Tr\Omega\tau\leq 0$ for every $t>0$.
-Clearly we must then have $\Tr\Omega\rho=0$.
-Since $\Tr\Omega\rho=0$ for one point $\rho$ in the interior of the face $\F$, it follows that $\Tr\Omega\rho=0$ for every $\rho\in\F$. \end{proof}
+Hence, the intersection of all sets $\mathcal{Y}(t)$ for $t>0$ is nonempty and contains at least one witness $\Omega$ such that $\textrm{Tr}\,\Omega\tau\leq 0$ for every $t>0$.
+Clearly we must then have $\textrm{Tr}\,\Omega\rho=0$.
+Since $\textrm{Tr}\,\Omega\rho=0$ for one point $\rho$ in the interior of the face $\mathcal{F}$, it follows that $\textrm{Tr}\,\Omega\rho=0$ for every $\rho\in\mathcal{F}$. \end{proof}